vt-elixir/ja_resource/README.md

 end
 ```

-`record/2` receives the results of `records/1` and the id param and returns a
+`record/2` receives the `conn` and the id param and returns a
 single record for use in show, update, and delete.
+The default implementation calls `records/1` with the `conn`, then narrows the query to find only the record with the expected id.
-This is less common to
-customize but may be useful if using non-id fields in the url:
+This is less common to customize, but may be useful if using non-id fields in the url:

 ```elixir
 defmodule MyApp.V1.PostController do